JaviCervera/vortex-cx/README.md

 ## Introduction
 Vortex is an open-source, lightweight 3D graphics rendering library which is easy to use and easy to integrate with any application that requires graphics.
 It can also be used as the base for a higher level graphics or game engine.

-It has been released under the terms of the [**zlib license**](https://en.wikipedia.org/wiki/Zlib_License), which allows its use within both open source and closed source software.
+It has been released under the terms of the [**MIT license**](https://en.wikipedia.org/wiki/MIT_License), which allows its use within both open source and closed source software.
 This license allows to use the library in commercial applications.

 ##Features
 * A clean, simple procedural API programmed in the [**Monkey-X**](http://www.monkey-x.com) language.